 - Retaining connections with Hart Government relations, Mental health Coalition, MCNP and BORN.

-I thank you for your ongoing support on my behalf and on behalf of MAAPN.
-We are all on this magnificent career journey together.
+I thank you for your ongoing support by paying dues, spreading the word about MAAPPn and bringing colleagues to meetings!
+We are all in this together.

 Please note our dates for